COVID: Testing Of Asymptomatic Cal Football Players Questioned By UCSF Doctor - 'Did Not Need To Get To This Point'

 KPIX 5 reached out to the City of Berkeley and Cal for clarification on its testing policy but did not hear back.
 In a statement released Tuesday though, Berkeley says it followed Cal/OSHAs guidance.

-“Consistent with state recommendations applied to all settings experiencing outbreaks, the City of Berkeley has recommended that Cal test all exposed individuals at the cadence indicated in Cal-OSHA COVID-19 Prevention Emergency Temporary Standards, which includes guidance for ‘major outbreaks.’MORE NEWS: Large Electric Car Charging Station Opens At Valley Fair Mall
+“Consistent with state recommendations applied to all settings experiencing outbreaks, the City of Berkeley has recommended that Cal test all exposed individuals at the cadence indicated in Cal-OSHA COVID-19 Prevention Emergency Temporary Standards, which includes guidance for ‘major outbreaks.’MORE NEWS: Belmont Police Announce 4 Arrests In 2019 Killing Of Carlmont HS Student Mohammad Othman

 “CDPH and Cal/OSHA guidance for testing in response to a major outbreak is a minimum of twice a week until there are fewer than three COVID-19 cases detected in the exposed group for a 14-day period.
 At that point, the state guidance is for weekly testing until there are 14 days with no cases.”